MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.2_approximator.rst

 ------------------------------------

 When the action space of RL problems is finite and the adopted approach is value-based, we want to compute the Q-function of each action.
-In Mushroom, this is possible using:
+In MushroomRL, this is possible using:

 * a Q-function regressor with a different approximator for each action (``ActionRegressor``);
 * a single Q-function regressor with a different output for each action (``QRegressor``).